Maritime Law & Maritime Accident Attorneys

-Maritime occupations can be particularly hazardous.
-Your employer is obligated to minimize risk of injury on marine vessels.
-If you are a maritime worker who was injured on the job, you may be entitled to compensation for your damages and injuries.
-Our experienced maritime law attorneys can help you build and fight your case.
-If we don’t help you recover compensation, you owe us nothing in return.
+Houston area maritime occupations can be particularly hazardous.
+Your employer is obligated to minimize the risk of injury on marine vessels.
+If you are a maritime worker who was injured on the job, you may be entitled to compensation for your damages and injuries not covered by workers’ compensation.
+An experienced maritime accident attorney can help you build and fight your case.
+With our FREE case evaluation, a tested Houston maritime accident lawyer will review your case and provide possible steps forward and an insider point of view.
+If we don’t help you recover financial compensation, you owe us nothing in return.

 Personal Injury Cases for Maritime Workers